Skip to main content

 If you’re looking for a Scottish Wedding Ceremony that is fitting for you in every way look no further!
 As Interfaith Ministers and Wedding Celebrants we offer you complete freedom and flexibility with the wedding ceremony of your choice be that religious, spiritual, non-religious or humanistic.

-WE CAN MARRY YOU LEGALLY ANY TIME, ANY PLACE, ANY WHERE IN SCOTLAND – you can marry any day of the week, any time of day, and your chosen venue or spot doesn’t need to be licensed.
+WE CAN MARRY YOU LEGALLY ANY TIME, ANY PLACE, ANY WHERE IN SCOTLAND – you can marry any day of the week, any time of day, and your chosen venue or spot doesn’t need to be licensed because we are licensed as people.

-We invite you to have an much or as little input into the creation of your ceremony as you wish, and so long as your ideas for the content of your ceremony aren't harmful or disrespectful to others, you are free to choose every aspect of your ceremony.
+WE ARE HERE TO BE OF SERVICE TO ANYONE WHO WISHES - so long as your ideas for the content of your ceremony aren't harmful or disrespectful to others, you are completely free to choose every aspect of your ceremony.

 Any where